-- Theories of Learning.
+- 701 Seminar in Elementary Education.
 Three hours.
-The study of the process and the theories of learning. - Seminar in Elementary Education.
-Three hours.
 The advanced study of major problems in elementary education and elementary schools.
 Cannot be completed through independent study. - 702 Advanced Elementary School Curriculum.
 Three hours.
-A comprehensive in-depth study of the development and implementation of curricula in elementary schools. - 720 Advanced Educational Research.
+A comprehensive in-depth study of the development and implementation of curricula in elementary schools. - Theories of Learning.
 Three hours.
-Emphasizes the application of educational research methodology through the development of an approved field project proposal in the area of major concentration.
-(Prerequisite: EDU 621, 701, 702) - 721 Field Research Project.
+The study of the process and theories of learning in direct relation to education. - 721 Field Research Project.
 Six hours.
 The investigation of a significant problem in elementary education using scientific research skills.
 A scholarly written report is required.
 Register for six hours.
 The field project must be completed in one academic year or three consecutive trimesters.
-(Prerequisite: EDU 720)
+(Prerequisite: EDU 720) - APA Style for Professional Writing.
+One hour.
+A study of the application of American Psychological Association (APA) style requirements for professional writing.